Reading Japanese can be a unique challenge, but I am here to help you get started.

 The title alone sounds nice, right?
 Hiragana is our friend.

-Well, the Hiragana Times is an innovating bilingual magazine devoted to friendly, approachable Japanese reading for all learners.
+Well, the Hiragana Times is an innovative bilingual magazine devoted to friendly, approachable Japanese reading for all learners.
 They boast an impressive digital book series and a collection of brilliant magazines.
 You can either buy the digital books or subscribe to the magazines—but before doing so, try out their sample magazine here.

 The sample alone is worth grabbing for some easy Japanese reading practice!
 The first article title you’ll see is eye-catching, intriguing and relatable, plus it’ll show you just how perfect their Japanese text is for easy reading: it’s「レット・イット・ゴー」は現代版の禅？！」with the furigana and the English translation (Is “Let it Go” a Modern Version of Zen?”) written above.